What is a Urinary Tract Infection?

 What Causes UTIs?

-There seem to be three main causes for UTIs to develop:
+Urinary tract infection specialists agree that there seem to be three main causes for UTIs to develop:

 - The introduction of E. coli from your anus to your urethra.
 With a shortened distance between the anus and urethra in women’s bodies, you are most susceptible to contamination.